List of Cockroach Foods

 Any solid food

 Cockroaches have chewing mouthparts.
 This means that cockroaches are equipped to eat solid food.
 Cockroaches only need a small amount of food at a time.
+They have been found eating vegetables, meats, and fruits.
+They have also been found eating developing fruit, like strawberries on the plants.

 A single kibble of dog food could feed one cockroach for several weeks.
 In a subdivision, large American or Oriental cockroaches may eat pet food that is left on the porch or patio.
 They may also eat scraps from the garbage can or pet droppings that are in the yard.